oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 The spec section in the template is the specification of the pods, it starts out by specifying the details of the pods and the details of the containers that comprise them, in this case the pod names, the location of the image and how to retrieve it.
 It also defines the ports that will be used giving them names (naming is not required, but it helps to make it clear what's what.)

 *** IMPORTANT ***
 These files refer to the location in the docker repo that *I* used when setting up the labs.
-You are probably pushing to a different docker repo, so you'll need to edit the deployment files to reflect this !
+You are probably pushing to a different docker repo, so you'll need to edit the deployment files to reflect this diffrent image location !

 ```
         resources: